gerome650/magsasa-card-kaani-erp/docs/QA-BATCH-ORDERS-CONSISTENCY.md

   `AgsenseRevenue = (farmerUnitPrice - supplierUnitPrice) * quantityOrdered`.
 - List + detail totals show PHP currency with 2 decimals.
 - Negative quantities/prices rejected in both client and server validation layers.
+- **Negative margins (farmerUnitPrice < supplierUnitPrice) are allowed in v1.** This may represent subsidies, loss-leader scenarios, or promotional pricing.
+The system logs negative margins for monitoring purposes.
+Future versions may add explicit policy controls or require approval for negative-margin orders.

 ## UX Consistency